 This may also be caused by a number of things.
 If you find your tankless toilet to be too noisy, the problem could be a leak in the toilet valves.

 A malfunctioning fill valve or just accumulation of calcium deposits in the pipes.
-Once you have ascertained the real cause of the noise, you should either clean or replace the affected part to reduce the noise.
+Once you have ascertained the real cause of the noise, you should either clean or replace the affected part.

 Low Water Pressure from Tankless Toilet